pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

 ## Version 0.10.59
 * integrationtest plugin: The property `integrationtest_always_verbose` can now be used to always display the integration test output, even when the tests are green.
+Pull request by [@snordhausen](https://github.com/snordhausen)

 ## Version 0.10.58
 * Fixed python3 incompatibility introduced in 0.10.57